PubMed.gov (click)

 Ndong M, Uehara M, Katsumata S, Sato S, Suzuki K.

-Department of Nutritional Science, Faculty of Applied Bioscience, Tokyo University of Agriculture, Sakuragaoka, Tokyo, Japan.
+Bioscience, Tokyo University of Agriculture, Sakuragaoka, Tokyo, Japan.

 Abstract